-If you have lost a file and you would like it to be retrieved from backups please fill out the Lost File Form on the web.
+If you have lost a file and you would like it to be retrieved from backups please Contact Us.

 ECN has provided tape backups for over 20 years.
 The current system that provide tape backups of user data files is a disk-to-disk-tape (DDT) system.
 The main media server has 10 Gigabit connectivity with three 36TB disk arrays.
 Tape backups go to a Quantum Scalar 10K tape library consisting of 1200 tape slots, 6 LTO-3 tape drives and 4 LTO-5 drives.
 Each LTO-5 tape cartridge has an uncompressed storage capacity up to 1.5 terabytes.
 The library, with LTO-5 tapes has a capacity of over 1.8 petabytes and is expandable.